 Badagry is also a charming town in its own right, and is near some decent beaches, so it makes for another worthwhile daytrip from Lagos.

-Nigeria may not be known for its surfing culture, but Tarkwa bay is starting to put it on the map, as even some of the pros are starting to flock to this hidden surfing gem.
+Nigeria may not be known for its surfing culture, but Tarkwa Bay is starting to put it on the map, as even some of the pros are starting to flock to this hidden but increasingly popular surfing gem.

-As it’s located on a small artificial island, Tarkwa is only accessible by a 30 minute boat or water taxi from Victoria Island (Mekwe Jetty is one of several places to catch a lift)
+As Tarkwa Bay is located on a small artificial island, Tarkwa is only accessible by a 30 minute boat or water taxi from Victoria Island (Mekwe Jetty is one of several places to catch a lift).

 Confession time: I’m a vegetarian, which means I’m about the worst blogger to tell you about the best foods to try in Nigeria.